gurkanozil/blog/docs/posts/my-story.md

+---
+title: "My Story: A Journey Through Technology, Neurodivergence, and Self-Discovery"
+description: An autobiographical exploration of my journey into technology, my experiences with neurodivergence and hyperfocus, and my approach to balancing multiple interests.
+---

-## My Journey into Technology and Self-Discovery
+# My Journey into Technology and Self-Discovery

 ### Early Exposure to Technology